rickulland/CoCoIO/README.md

 The ‘worst web wrangler’ depends on two data files loosely based on their Linux equivalents.
 Edit these and config is done.

-<b>/DD/SYS/hosts</b> - Hosts is the dns of last resort, a list of hostname and address pairs starting with the address of the local machine.
+<b>/DD/SYS/hosts</b> - Hosts is the dns of last resort, a list of IP address and hostname pairs, starting with the address of the local machine.
 We don’t have a dns utility yet, so follow that with additional lines of webservers & etc.

 	192.168.0.7  rickslaptop.org
 	192.168.0.8  anotherhost.com

 <b>/DD/SYS/interfaces</b> - Interfaces describes the ethernet connection.
-We still don’t have dns, so ‘static’ is the only style allowed. macaddr is not burned into the hardware, just set it to some unique value.
+We still don’t have dns, so ‘static’ is the only style allowed. macaddr is not burned into the hardware, set the last 3 bytes to some unique hex values of your choosing.
 Change phyaddr if you change the address jumper in CoCoIO

 	iface eth0 inet static
 	address 192.168.0.7